babuhacker/Machine-Learning/README.md

 1)Supervised Learning:-  Supervised Learning is where you have i/p varaibles(x) and an output varaible(Y) and you use an algorithm
                         to learn the mapping funtion from the input to the output. data you hava already contain classification;
-                        ex : we knew that if you hava this width and this length of the sepal length and petal length so taht be the species of the flower. example:- KNN,logistic regression , decision tree
+                        ex : we knew that if you hava this width and this length of the sepal length and petal length so that be the species of the flower. example:- KNN,logistic regression , decision tree

 works:- Training data-------learning algorithm-----create Model------test Data ------- accuracy(actual o/p - the o/p which is present in the test daata)